 But if you can manage to create a podcast that grabs people’s attention, you could be tapping into a goldmine.
 Bloomberg reports that top podcasts in 2020 are making more than 1 million in revenue per year!

-How much money can you make podcasting?
+How much can hosts on podcasts make money?

 The amount you make from podcasting depends on which method you decide to monetize, the number of subscribers you have, and your conversion rate.
 Each method has its own paygrade, whether you’re in sponsorship, affiliate program, or you’re selling your own products.